aprksy/labkit/docs/commands/node-add.md

 # `labkit node add` – Add a Node to the Lab

-Creates a new Incus container from a template and integrates it into the lab with auto-generated documentation.
+Creates a new container or VM from a template and integrates it into the lab with auto-generated documentation.
-Each node gets its own `manifest.yaml` and `README.md`, mounted inside the container for on-node reference.
+Each node gets its own `manifest.yaml` and `README.md`, mounted inside the container/VM for on-node reference.

 ## Syntax